Advanced Cicerone Tasting Exam Strategy & Schedule

 Mock Exam Style Identification (exam conditions)

-Have a proctor serve you 5 beers from a variety of countries and with a variety of appearances with a list of 4 styles to pick from per sample.
-Choose the correct style and give yourself 15 minutes to complete the panel (double check the most recent syllabus to confirm the time limit and setup).
+Have a proctor serve you 2-5 beers from a variety of countries and with a variety of appearances with a list of 4 styles to pick from per sample.
+Choose the correct style, allowing a time limit of 3 minutes per beer served.
+It may be helpful to do a few full panels with 5 beers as you approach exam week to simulate the exact exam conditions.

-Create a system that works for you.
-If your proctor is a beer nerd, fantastic; leave it up to them to provide challenging styles to choose from.
+If your proctor is also studying for the exam, fantastic; leave it up to them to provide challenging styles to choose from.
 If not, create a key or guide they can use.
 Alternatively, you can purchase the beer you’ll be using and stick labels on the beers with the 4 choices you’d like them to present you with.
 This process will take some trial and error.
+Come up with a system that works for you.

 If you miss one:

-Do a tasting and sensory breakdown along side the BJCP entry for that style
+Do a tasting and sensory breakdown along side the BJCP entry for that style.
+THIS IS CRITICAL!

 Optional but extremely helpful: open the style you guessed it was and compare it to the sample you missed